- Would you like to listen in?

 James: Perfect.
 Well, that’s been very helpful.
 And I’m interested in your thoughts just in the overall picture.
 You know, I’ve been interested in SEO since about the end of 2005 when I started, and I’ve been writing SEO that whole time, 15 years.
 Is SEO still important and worth doing in 2020?

 Gert: Absolutely, it is.
 Because the amount of information out there is growing all the time.
-A huge percentage of searches Google receives haven’t been seen before.
+A huge percentage of searches Google receives hasn’t been seen before.
 So people find out more ways of how to search for certain things.
 And search marketing in my opinion has a very important role, because when someone does a search, they’re really in this moment of having a strong desire to consume a certain piece of information, right?
-I very often compare this with, or contrast it with Facebook or Instagram where you are in your state of mind of relaxation, or you’re waiting for a bus or whatever.
+I very often compare this with or contrast it with Facebook or Instagram where you are in your state of mind of relaxation, or you’re waiting for a bus or whatever.
 Some content comes up, and you might not have the moment or the state of mind to really consume this content.
 Whereas in search marketing, you have people who decide to search and research a topic, search for possible providers, they probably have set aside the time for it, and they are really ready to consume and very often ready to take action.

 So search marketing definitely has a very important place.
 I think it’s an important pillar of the overall marketing mix, and it’s not going to go away.
 We’ve got virtual assistants providing results based on search results, for example.
-So everything that gives an answer at the end of the day is going to rely on SEO, on search optimization, be it the App Store, be it Alexa, be it Google assistant, etc.
+So everything that gives an answer at the end of the day is going to rely on SEO, on search optimization, be it the App Store, be it, Alexa, be it Google assistant, etc.

 James: Great.
 Well, I’m still into it.
 I reckon it’s terrific.
 When we look at our sales, we can see organic gets a very qualified lead.
-It was shocking to me how much of the masses of content we published were not getting eyeballs afterwards.
+It was shocking to me how much of the masses of the content we published were not getting eyeballs afterward.
 So there’s a real art to getting the content you’ve got optimized to take advantage of the search intent, to have it funneling through your site the right way, to make it easier for Google to understand what your site is about.
 All of these things you’ve reminded us of, and you’ve gained us a terrific result.
 That’s why I was pleased to have you on the show.

 Gert Mellak, SEOLeverage.com.
-Thank you so much again for generously sharing with our audience here at SuperFastBusiness, and also for, you know, the personal contribution you’ve had to getting this show out into the marketplace.
+Thank you so much again for generously sharing with our audience here at SuperFastBusiness, and also for, you know, the personal contribution you’ve had to get this show out into the marketplace.
 There’s a very good chance that someone listening to this episode actually came from content that was not being seen prior to when you were giving us help, you know, for our case studies.
 So that is the power of SEO.
 And we did do a case study, Episode Number 723, if you want to go and check that out and see what Gert did for us and how it worked.
 Thank you so much, Gert.
 Take care.

 Gert: Thank you, James.
 Always a pleasure to have a chat.